 Source of the Cherwell with Jackie Singer (jackie-at-thehummingbirdlodge.com)

 11am Meet at Kemble Station Car Park, Station Rd, Kemble, Cirencester GL7 6AW for a short walk to the source.
 Feel free to bring a flask of tea and snacks.
-Transport: 10.32am from Swindon arrives 10.45am.
-Unfortunately on a Sunday there are no convenient trains from Oxford.
+Remeber to wear blue, and bring an offering for the rivr (eg petals) Transport: 10.31 am from Swindon (9.32 from Oxford) arrives 10.45am.
 We will try to coordinate lift-shares.

 Source of the Evenlode with tbc